Patrik Gunnarsson: International career

 Patrik has been capped by Iceland at U16, U17, U18, U19 and U21 level.
 In March 2021, Patrik was named in Iceland's 2021 UEFA European U21 Championship finals squad and played in two of the three group stage matches before the team's elimination.

 Patrik received his first call-up to the senior team for two friendly matches in January 2020 and remained an unused substitute in both.
 After featuring as an unused substitute during a 5–1 2020–21 UEFA Nations League A defeat to Belgium in September 2020, Patrik was an unused substitute during six 2022 FIFA World Cup qualifiers in 2021.
 He remained an unused substitute during two 2022–23 UEFA Nations League B matches, before making his senior international debut with a start in a 1–0 friendly victory over San Marino on 9 June 2022.
 Patrik's second cap came in the 2022 Baltic Cup Final, where his penalty save in the shoot-out versus Latvia saw Iceland win the tournament.
 Patrik's third cap came in the following match, a 1–1 friendly draw versus Estonia on 1 January 2023 and he remained a regular inclusion in matchday squads until March 2023.

 Personal life

 Patrik is the son of retired goalkeeper Gunnar Sigurðsson.
 He is a Breiðablik and Manchester United supporter.
-In May 2022, a scandal erupted In Norway, when a video published by Stavanger Aftenblad showed Gunnarsson reducing the size of his goal, by literally moving the goalposts 15–20 centimetres inwards, after the referee's inspection, but prior to kick-off, in home matches during the early months of the 2022 season.
+He has a daughter.
+In May 2022, a scandal erupted In Norway, when a video published by Stavanger Aftenblad showed Patrik reducing the size of his goal, by literally moving the goalposts 15–20 centimetres inwards, after the referee's inspection, but prior to kick-off, in home matches during the early months of the 2022 season.